diablokitty/reading_notes/301_Reading_Notes_06.md

 ### Reading [An Introduction to Node.js on sitepoint.com](https://www.sitepoint.com/an-introduction-to-node-js/)

 - What is node.js?

+It's a javascript compile and execution package, essentially.

 - In your own words, what is Chrome’s V8 JavaScript Engine?

+V8 is a compiler.
+It takes code and translates it into something your computer can use.

 - What does it mean that node is a JavaScript runtime?

+It's sort of an incubator environment where Javascript is compiled and run.

 - What is npm?

+node package manager - it's an installer for bits of code.

 - What version of node are you running on your machine?

+18.5.0

 - What version of npm are you running on your machine?

+8.12.1

 - What command would you type to install a library/package called ‘jshint’?

+npm i jshint

 - What is node used for?

+node is used to create an independent environment for Javascript to execute in, outside of a browser.

 ### Reading [6 Reasons for Pair Programming](https://www.codefellows.org/blog/6-reasons-for-pair-programming/)